johnmartinsson/the-accuracy-cost-of-weakness/README.md

 }
 ```

-# Supplementary material
-These are the supplementary materials for the paper: "The Accuracy Cost of Weakness: A Theoretical Analysis of Fixed-Segment Weak Labeling for Events in Time".

 ## Setup virtual environment
 A careful person will execute the commands in setup_venv.sh one by one so that nothing unintended goes wrong along the way.
 Otherwise, simply run